Who are our Governors?

 Mr Jamie Gaskin – Vice Chair – Safeguarding Governor – Co-opted Governor

 Jamie Gaskin has lived in Bury St Edmunds for the past 17 years.
 Jamie has two sons, both having previously attended Sebert Wood.
 Jamie’s wife Jo is also a Teaching Assistant in Nursery.
 Jamie works in retail as a company director.

 Outside of work Jamie enjoys socialising with friends and family!

 Mr Andrew Southwood – Parent Governor

-Andrew, a governor since 2013, has three young children who are (or will be!) working their way through the school for several years to come.
+Andrew, a governor since 2013, has three young children who are working their way through the school for several years to come.
 With over 15 years experience as an Environmental Regulator, Andrew’s areas of particular interest include climate change and the ‘Green’ agenda.
-Recently he used his public sector contacts to accelerate the installation of solar panels on the schools roof, saving the school £100’s every year in energy bills and significantly reducing the carbon footprint of our school.
+His public sector contacts to accelerate the installation of solar panels on the schools roof, saving the school £100’s every year in energy bills and significantly reducing the carbon footprint of our school.

 Mr Peter Thompson – Local Authority

 What is the role of the Governors?